longevityframework/longevity/manual/repo/update.md

 layout: page
 ---

-placeholder

-- example
-- may not call the database if the state is clean
-  - only Repo method that does not guarrantee a database call
+Once we get our hands on a persistent state, we can use `PState.map` to modify the aggregate:

+    val retrieved: FPState[User] = userRepo.retrieveOne(User.usernameKey(username))
+    val modified: FPState[User] = retrieved map { userState =>
+      userState.map(_.copy(fullname = "John Smith Jr."))
+    }

+We can now persist our changes with `Repo.update`:

+    val updated: FPState[User] = modified.map { userState =>
+      userRepo.update(userState)
+    }

+Calling `Repo.update` may not result in a database call if the persistent state is clean, and there are no changes that need to be persisted.
+This is the only example of a repository API method that does not necessarily result in a database call.

-- we can continue to manipulate the result and pass to update or delete
+We can continue to manipulate the persistent state returned by `Repo.update`, and pass it on to further calls to `update` or `delete`.

-- it is possible to update a keyval. so it is possible to create a dup key. see bottom or repo-create.html
+At present, there is nothing preventing you from modifying the contents of a key value for an aggregate.
+Consequently, it is possible for `update` to fail by attempting to put in a duplicate key value.
+See the note at the bottom of the [page on repo.create](create.html) for more information on duplicate keys.

-- the pstate result may be different from the input, as the aggregate's revision counter may have been updated.
-  - re-using (or continuing to use) the input pstate could result in an optimistic locking failure
+The resulting `PState` result may well be different from the `PState` taken as input.
+For example, the aggregate's revision counter may have been updated.
+In this case, re-using (or continuing to use) the input `PState` could result in an optimistic locking failure.
+In general, you should consider a `PState` passed to `Repo.update` as no longer valid.
-  - link to the appropriate issue

 {% assign prevTitle = "retrieval by query" %}
 {% assign prevLink = "repo-query.html" %}